 The Paul and Sheila Wellstone Award recognizes individuals who have made a unique contribution to the anti-trafficking field in the United States or demonstrated outstanding leadership and dedication in working to combat human trafficking and slavery in the United States.
 This award is named in honor of U.S. Senator Paul Wellstone and his wife, Sheila, both champions of human rights and justice.

-Joye Frost, Former Director, Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice
+- 2017 – Joye Frost (Former Director, Office for Victims of Crime, US Department of Justice)

 - 2016 – Miguel Keberlein Gutierrez (Director, Immigrants and Workers’ Rights Practice Group, LAF)